 Julie H. Jones

 Julie is a member of the Committee on Federal Regulation of Securities of the Business Law Section of the American Bar Association and a frequent speaker on securities law matters for various other professional organizations.
+She is a graduate of Wellesley College and Cornell Law School.

 - Represented IASIS Healthcare in its sale to Steward Health Care, creating the largest private for-profit hospital operator in the United States.